diku-dk/futhark/HACKING.md

 then you can run

 ```
-$ futhark script -D tmp/infinite.fut 'main 10i64'
+$ futhark script -D infinite.fut 'main 10i64'
 ```

 to run it with debug prints.
 You can also use `-L` instead of `-D` to just enable logging.
-The `main 10i64` is an arbitrary FutharkScript expression.
+The `main 10i64` can be an arbitrary FutharkScript expression.

+The above will compile `infinite.fut` using the `c` backend before running it.
+Pass a `--backend` option to `futhark script` to use a different backend, or pass an already compiled program instead of a `.fut` file (e.g., `infinite`).

 See the manpages for `futhark script` and `futhark literate` for more information.